 In addition to academic and leadership opportunities, sororities and fraternities provide social functions and activities for their members.
 Socially, the Greek community is involved in Homecoming, Greek Week, numerous formals, parents' weekends, date nights, and many other events that provide a balance to the academic rigors of Georgia Tech.
 The social events throughout the school year provide Greek members the opportunity to relax and have fun with their sisters/brothers.
 In addition, each Georgia Tech chapter maintains a responsible social policy, which promotes enjoyable social activities in a safe environment and creates excellent social skills, which are imperative in the business world.

 Georgia Tech alumni are extremely proud of their experience at the Institute, and Georgia Tech Greek alumni are even more proud.
 All fraternities and sororities have alumni who serve as advisors to the student leaders and members.
-These alumni offer wisdom and advice on organizational development and problem-solving.
+These alumni offer wisdom and advice on the organizational development and problem-solving.
 In addition, the larger alumni base of the Greek community connects students to opportunities within their chosen career path, internships, co-op positions, and beyond.